tpell114/Option_Arbitrage_Finder/projectSpecification.md

    - If yes, record it as a solution
    - Generate all possible next legs to add
    - For each possible leg:
-      i.
-Add the leg to the combination ii.
-Recursively continue the search
+      - Add the leg to the combination
+      - Recursively continue the search
-      iii.
-Remove the leg from the combination (backtrack)
+      - Remove the leg from the combination (backtrack)

+4. Deduplicate found solutions
 5. Output all found solutions

 ### 6.1 Arbitrage Opportunity Criteria